ll79/AI_CRYPTO_STARTUP/courses/en/become_python_ai_dev/DESCRIPTION.md

       <p>You'll become part of an active community of developers in our <a href="https://t.me/AI_CRYPTO_STARTUP">https://t.me/AI_CRYPTO_STARTUP</a>, where you can exchange experiences and get help.</p>
     </div>
     <div class="benefit-card">
-      <h5>💰 Earning Opportunity</h5>
+      <h5>💰 Practical Skills</h5>
-      <p>Active participants will receive NFTs with a share of future profits from our Open Source project, as well as the opportunity to earn from developing your own projects.</p>
+      <p>Active participants will gain valuable experience working on a real Open Source project that can enhance their portfolio and career prospects.</p>
     </div>
   </div>
 </div>